-HIST3614 "BY THE RIVERS OF BABYLON" THE AFRICAN DIASPORA IN THE WEST
+HIST3614 THE AFRICAN DIASPORA IN THE WEST

-This is a survey course which focuses on the African presence in the western Hemisphere.
-It will carry out a comparative examination of the response of Africans and their descendants to the experience of enslavement, racism, and colonialism from the 15th century to the present.
-It will also examine the impact of the African presence on Western civilization and explore the evolution of an African identity, particularly identification with the destiny of the African continent, among African descendants in the Western diaspora.
+This is a survey course which focuses on the African presence in the Western Hemisphere.
+It will carry out a comparative examination of the responses of Africans and their descendants to the experience of enslavement, racism, and colonialism from the fifteenth century to the present.
+It will also examine the impact of the African presence on Western civilization and explore the evolution of an African identity, particularly identification with the destiny of the African continent among African descendants in the Western diaspora.